Asian hip-hop: China cont. 2000s to present day

-Burma (Myanmar) 2000s to present day
+Burma (Myanmar): 2000s to present day

-Nowadays in Myanmar, Hip-Hop is known to be quite within the realm of pop, most of the youths are trying to show the public how they rap and how they wear but exactly the fact that nobody can refuse is that there are not so many real artists who know definitely with Hip-Hop.
+In contemporary Myanmar, hip-hop has become part of the country's popular music culture, particularly among younger audiences.
+Hip-hop artists and enthusiasts express themselves through rap music and fashion, although the development of the genre has also raised questions about the distinction between hip-hop as a musical culture and its broader influence on popular culture.

-Bangladesh 2000s to present day
+Bangladesh: 2000s to present day

 Bengali hip hop differs from Bengali Hip Hop mainly from the language.
 Bengali is more "formal" than Bengali and use less slang than Bengali.
 Bengali is based mostly on Dhaka, Barisal, Sylhet, Chittagong, Comilla.

-Nepal 2000s to present day
+Nepal: 2000s to present day

 Nepalese hip hop or NepHop includes elements of MCing, DJing, B-boying, and graffiti writing.
-Yama Buddha is a popular rapper in the country's hip hop scene.
-Nepalese hiphop started in 1990s and we can find the trace of US culture in original hip hop back in 1994 when hiphop started in Nepal officially.
+Yama Buddha was a popular rapper in the country's hip hop scene.
+Nepalese hip-hop's origin can be traced back to 1994.